 - Identify the safety zone to be tested based on blender turnover (usually 1-2 hours before and after the presumptive positive lot). - Analyze B samples for the safety zone lots based on sampling time. - Test 325g of product per lot. - If the lots before and after are negative after disposition testing: - Hold the affected positive lot and the lots before and after.
-This product should be diverted away from raw ground/non-intact product and could be sent to a USDA inspected, controlled cooking facility, inedible rendering or landfill. - A deep understanding of system self-cleaning and supporting evidence is needed if diverting less than a full lot prior to and after an affected lot; See Koohmaraie et al., 2015 (JFP 78(2) 273-80) and AMSA's Role of Microbiological Testing in Beef Food Safety Programs. - Sublotting of lots before and after the initial positive is only permissible with appropriate data to support these decisions.
-This cannot be performed without controls for rework, raw material and finished product lot control and system push through (all product processed). - Remaining raw material lots associated with presumptive lot of finished grind should also be diverted, as noted above, away from raw ground/nonintact product. - o Reassess HACCP plan - o Divert rework lot from end of the production day. - If the additional lots before or after the positive lot are positive, it will be required to analyze additional lots produced that day. - F. BOX PRIMAL - Further processors for making non-intact products (i.e., ground, tenderized, injected, vacuum marinated, etc.) should address in their HACCP plans that they intend to use boxed primals as a raw material for making non-intact products, regardless of testing. - Further processors' specifications should be clearly communicated to the supplier regarding the intent to use boxed primals in a non-intact product to allow for potential testing to be completed by the supplier.
+This product should be diverted away from raw ground/non-intact product and could be sent to a USDA inspected, controlled cooking facility, inedible rendering or landfill.

+- A deep understanding of system self-cleaning and supporting evidence is needed if diverting less than a full lot prior to and after an affected lot; See Koohmaraie et al., 2015 (JFP 78(2) 273-80) and AMSA's Role of Microbiological Testing in Beef Food Safety Programs. - Sublotting of lots before and after the initial positive is only permissible with appropriate data to support these decisions.
+This cannot be performed without controls for rework, raw material and finished product lot control and system push through (all product processed). - Remaining raw material lots associated with presumptive lot of finished grind should also be diverted, as noted above, away from raw ground/nonintact product. - o Reassess HACCP plan - Divert rework lot from end of the production day. - If the additional lots before or after the positive lot are positive, it will be required to analyze additional lots produced that day.